paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-096-biomass-energy-and-alcohol-fuels.md

 (2) The plan prepared under this subsection shall evaluate the feasibility of reaching the goals set forth in such subsection.

-**(c) Required guidelines** The plans prepared under subsections (a) and (b) of this section shall each include guidelines for use in awarding financial assistance under this subchapter which are designed to increase, during the period covered by the plan, the amount of motor fuel displaced by biomass energy.
+**(c) Required guidelines** The plans prepared under subsections (a) and (b) shall each include guidelines for use in awarding financial assistance under this subchapter which are designed to increase, during the period covered by the plan, the amount of motor fuel displaced by biomass energy.

 <a id="section-8816"></a>